Erik1007/Alices-Restaurant/README.md

 ## Food Menu

-The Fourth link in the navigation bar brings the user to the food menu so that the user can see descriptions of the mouth watering food selection.
+The Second link in the navigation bar brings the user to the food menu so that the user can see descriptions of the mouth watering food selection.
 ![food menu screenshot](/media/menu.jpg)